JayVoigt/JavaMonopoly/documentation/pp3.md

 &nbsp;

 #### Aggregating spaces and players
 The primary data element is the board, containing information about all players, spaces, and game events.
-However, this largely acts as a container for the state of the game, with some inputs and outputs that are validated and manipulated slightly.
-The manipulation of this data is delegated to the Controller class group.
+However, this largely acts as a container for the state of the game, with some inputs and outputs that implement simple validation and manipulation.
+More advanced manipulation and analysis of this data is delegated to the Controller class group.

 A positive consequence of composing this data as a single class is the ability to query information across domains.
-As an example: suppose some representation of the game state must be updated, after a player has purchased the final property in the *green* color group after owning the others within the set.
+As an example: suppose some representation of the game state must be updated, after a player has purchased the final property in the green color group, while owning the others within the set.

 If we wish to determine if a player owns this green color group monopoly, there are two general approaches to query this data: